UKGovernmentBEIS/beis-report-official-development-assistance/doc/exports.md

 ```

 ### BEIS users
-- Can download a file per __Fund__ containing all delivery partner
+- Can download a file per __Fund__ containing all partner organisation
-organisation activities, this export is expensive to run and takes time.
+  activities, this export is expensive to run and takes time.
-- Can download a file per __Fund__ containing only a single delivery partner
+- Can download a file per __Fund__ containing only a single partner
   organisation activities

-### Delivery partner users
+### Partner Organisation users
 - Can download an export per __Fund__ containing only their own associated
   organisation activities